 At NEC Laboratories Europe GmbH, we invent and collaborate to deliver solutions to our society’s greatest challenges.
-We push the boundaries of AI, IoT, blockchain and 5G technologies through original contributions that are published in the top conferences and journals and thereby deliver new value to NEC’s global business.
+We push the boundaries of AI, IoT, blockchain and 5G technologies through original contributions that are published in top conferences and journals, delivering new value to NEC’s global business.
 Read more